artur-gurgul-pro/artur-gurgul-pro.github.io/_posts/2020-12-18-power-management.md

 Other settings that the action can be ignored: `HandleLidSwitchExternalPower`, `HandleLidSwitchDocked`, `IdleAction`.

-Restart the systemd daemon (be aware that this will log you off) with this command:
+Restart the systemd daemon (be aware that this command will log you out):

     sudo systemctl restart systemd-logind